 Consent is permission for something to happen or an agreement to do something.
 Consent requires respect and communication.
 Consent is an important concept for children to learn about from an early age.
 It can lead to better relationships with family, friends, peers and, eventually romantic partners.
 Consent includes knowing and respecting a person’s own boundaries as well as the boundaries of others.
 Understanding consent means that a person has the skills to leave a situation that doesn’t feel comfortable, and respects when other people want to do the same.

-Sexual activity includes kissing, sexual touching and sexual intercourse (oral, anal, and vaginal).
+Sexual activity includes kissing, sexual touching and sexual intercourse (oral, anal, vaginal, hand).
 Sexual consent means both partners agree to the sexual activity and understand what they’re agreeing to.
 Consent is the foundation of a sexual relationship.
 Consent must be given for every sexual activity, every time.
 Sexual consent is about a person’s right to make their own choice about sexual activity.
 Language and messaging around consent and sexual assault has changed over the last few years as we understand more about rights, the law, consent and sexual assault.

 Important Points about Sexual Consent

 - Consent is freely given.
 Agreeing to do something is consent only if it’s voluntary.

 - ‘No’ always means ‘no’ whether given verbally or non-verbally.
 A lack of an affirmative, positive, freely given ‘yes’ is also a ‘no’.

 - A ‘yes’ isn’t consent if someone is coerced.
 Examples of coercion are if the person pressures, pesters, threatens, guilt trips, blackmails, intimidates, bullies, or harasses someone.

 - Consent is a positive, voluntary, active and conscious agreement to engage in sexual activity.
 When someone’s consenting, they agree and are confident in their decision to consent.
 Body language and verbal language should both give the same positive message.

 - Consent is agreed upon by both partners, and with a clear understanding of what they’re agreeing to.